alexpedrini/alexpedrini.github.io/_pages/research.md

 ![FEAST Logo](/assets/images/logoFEASTvec.svg){: .align-right width="200px"}

-My research is embedded within the FEAST program, a James Webb Space Telescope Cycle 1 program that aims to understand how stellar feedback from massive stars shapes the surrounding interstellar medium and influences galaxy evolution.
+My research is embedded within the FEAST project, a James Webb Space Telescope Cycle 1 program (PI Angela Adamo) that aims to understand how stellar feedback from massive stars shapes the surrounding interstellar medium and influences galaxy evolution.
 To achieve this, we have observed six galaxies within 10 Mpc: the well-studied M51, M83, NGC 628, NGC 4449, NGC 4490, and NGC 4495.
 These galaxies feature rich catalogs of archival observations collected from the largest ground- and space-based telescopes.
 In my research, I focus on the morphological and physical characterization of star-forming regions and emerging young star clusters in these galaxies, seeking to uncover the emergence phase of star formation and its impact across galactic scales.

 [Explore FEAST](https://feast-survey.github.io){: .btn .btn--primary}